cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/env-vars-advanced.md

 ## Overview

-This guide assumes you already know the basics of adding and editing environment variables in Maestro.
+This guide assumes you already know the basics of adding and editing environment variables (env vars) in Maestro.
 If you need help with this, please follow [our tutorial](/maestro/tutorials/env-vars.html) on the subject.

 ## Default environment variables